 - Alaska’s meat and fish diet

 Fresh greens, vegetables and fruits are seasonal only

 Fresh vegetables, fruits, roots, and leaves are hard to get your hands on in Alaska except for July to early September at the Farmers Market.
 Lettuce doesn’t grow well in the Interior.
 Zucchinis do well when you are lucky that there is no frost in early June.
 Potatoes do well, as does cabbage, rhubarb (see photo above) and raspberries.
 When Alaskans grow vegetables in their yards, potatoes and all sorts of cabbage are among the favorites.

 The first greens are dandelions

 What grows very early after snow-melt are dandelions.
 Yes, they are among the first blossoms after the long winter.
 And, yes, they look pretty.
 But which homeowner wants them in their lawn?
 However, young dandelion leaves taste really good as a fresh salad.
-Thus, they are fresh green with a great taste.
+Thus, they are fresh greens with a great taste.
 At the end of this post, I will share a recipe for a baked dandelion dish.
-But first, let me explain what the deal is with fresh greens and vegetables in Alaska.
+But first, let me explain what’s the deal with fresh greens and vegetables in Alaska.